The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 every state has the right to freely choose and develop its political, social, economic and cultural systems;

-Every State is bound to comply fully and in good faith with its international obligations and live in peace with other states.
+Each state is obliged to comply fully and conscientiously with its international obligations and live in peace with other states.

-Every state has an obligation to maintain relations with other states in accordance with the rules of international law and in accordance with the principle that the sovereignty of each state is subject to the (supremacy) of international law.
+Any state is obliged to maintain relations with other states in accordance with the rules of international law and in accordance with the principle that the sovereignty of each state is subordinate to the (supremacy of) international law.

 Features of the legal personality of federal states

-A unitary state participates in international relations as a single subject of international law, and the question of the international legal personality of its constituent parts does not arise in this case.
+A unitary state participates in international relations as a single subject of international law, and the question of its international legal personality components in this case it does not occur.

 Federations are complex states.
-Members of the federation (republics, regions, states, lands, etc.) retain a certain intrastate independence, but, as a rule, do not have the constitutional right to participate independently in foreign relations, therefore, they are not subjects of international law.
+Members of the federation (republics, regions, states, lands, etc.) retain a certain internal independence, but, as a rule, do not have the constitutional right to independently participate in external relations, and therefore are not subjects of international law.
 In this case, only the federation as a whole acts in the international arena as a single subject of international law.
 As noted in Art.
-2 of the Inter-American Convention on the Rights and Duties of States of 1933, "a federal state constitutes only one person before international law."
+2 of the Inter-American Convention on the Rights and Duties of States of 1933, “a federal state constitutes only one person before international law.”
 For example, according to Art.
-10 of the US Constitution, no state may enter into treaties, unions, or confederations.
-No state may, without the consent of Congress, make agreements or conventions with another state or with a foreign power.
+10 of the US Constitution, no state may enter into treaties, alliances or confederations.
+No state shall, without the consent of Congress, enter into any treaty or convention with another state or with a foreign power.

-The Russian Federation is a democratic federal state, which consists of republics, territories, regions, cities of federal significance, an autonomous region, autonomous regions - equal subjects of the Russian Federation.
+The Russian Federation is a democratic federal state, which consists of republics, territories, regions, cities federal significance, autonomous region, autonomous okrugs - equal subjects of the Russian Federation.
 The republic within the Russian Federation has its own constitution and legislation.
-Territory, region, federal city, autonomous region, autonomous district have their own charter and legislation.
+Territory, region, federal city, autonomous region, autonomous region have their own charter and legislation.
 According to paragraph "k" Art.
-71 The Constitution of 1993 is under the jurisdiction of the Russian Federation:
+71 The 1993 Constitution governs the Russian Federation:

-foreign policy and international relations of the Russian Federation, international treaties of the Russian Federation; issues of war and peace;
+foreign policy and international relationships Russian Federation, international treaties of the Russian Federation; issues of war and peace;

 foreign economic relations of the Russian Federation;